-The evening of the 4th of October is one I will never forget: it was the day I flew in a Spitfire.
-It was a cool evening with a clear sky, and I was stood in a flight suit about to climb into one of the world’s most iconic aircraft.
-I had to remind myself to focus on the safety briefing and make sure that I knew what to do in an emergency, whilst all the time my heart was beating faster.
+The evening of October 4th 2018 is one I will never forget: it was the day I flew in a Spitfire.
+It was a cool winters evening with a clear sky, and I was stood in a flight suit about to climb into one of the world’s most iconic aircraft.
+I had to remind myself to focus on the safety briefing and ensure that I would remember what to do in an emergency, whilst all the time my heart was beating faster.

 All too soon the light was beginning to fade and it was time to head for home.
 We descended a little, and as we neared Cambridge I could see the twinkling lights of civilisation stretching out before us.
-Then the Aircraft Restoration hangars came into view, and I could see the Imperial War Museum appearing too.
+The Aircraft Restoration Company hangars came into view and the Imperial War Museum aerodrome became increasingly visible.
 It was time to land.

-Back on home ground we taxied back and the engine was turned off, slowly winding down with pops and clicks.
-The propellers came to a halt, and it was time to open the canopy and step down onto solid ground once more.
+Finally back on home ground we taxied back and the engine was shut off, slowly winding down with pops and clicks.
+The propellers came to a slow halt therefore meaning it was time to open the canopy and step down onto solid ground once more.
 I stood there for a moment, wanting to remember every detail, everything I had felt.
-I had been entirely unprepared for just how amazing it was, how humbling and how completely unforgettable.
-As the sun set, bringing the day to a close, I watched birds soaring up above me and knew exactly how it felt.
+I’d been entirely unprepared for just how amazing it would be, how humbling and how completely unforgettable.
+As the sun set over Duxford, bringing the day to a close, I watched birds soaring up above me and knew exactly how it felt.